-I know what are you thinking about, what’s the option we checked to apply the change in bulk?
-Well, that’s the trick, in the next step, you’ll be able to edit in bulk all your WordPress blog posts and enable comments again with one click of the button.
+I know what you are thinking about; what’s the option we checked to apply the change in bulk?
+Well, that’s the trick; in the next step, you’ll be able to edit in bulk all your WordPress blog posts and enable comments again with one click of the button.

 WordPress will list all the list of posts on the next screen, and let you edit them in bulk by enabling comments, trackbacks, etc…So, what we’re interested in this time, is the comments options.
 Now, go ahead and choose Allow just in the Comments option.
 Finally, save the changes by clicking the Update button.

-Come back again and you’ll find that people can comment on all your old posts again.
+Come back again, and you’ll find that people can comment on all your old posts again.

-Allowing comment for a single WordPress post
+Allowing comments for a single WordPress post

-There is no rule for using WordPress comments, sometimes people prefer building a website, then, only allow comments in one single post or page.
+There is no rule for using WordPress comments, sometimes people prefer building a website, then, only allowing comments in one single post or page.
 So, to do that, there is a need to use the edit in the BULK option as you only need it for a specific URL.
-To do that, that follow the next easy step:
+To do that, follow the next easy step:

 - Click on Posts